Politik

 Achievements Score

 Verified achievements contribute points based on their impact scope — the geographic scale of the accomplishment.
 This is the most defensible objective classifier available: a Republic Act that applies to all 110 million Filipinos is categorically different from a municipal ordinance.
+Total achievement points are capped at 300 to prevent landmark legislation from inflating scores the same way degree-stacking did before the education cap.

 National — Landmark+100 pts per achievement